-You'll find an abundance of beaches to enjoy in and around the area.
-Snorkeling is an option at some of these beaches, if some members of your party enjoy this relaxing pastime.
-You can click on each beach name for detailed information about that particular location.
+You will find a large selection of beaches to consider visiting in and around the area.
+Snorkeling is an option at several locations, if some members of your party enjoy the underwater scene.
+Just click on the beach names for detailed information about that individual beach.

-If you are looking for a place to snorkel, a location offering that option is La Grange.
+Another good option for snorkelers is La Grange.
 La Grange, located on St. Croix, is a beautiful beach that is good for swimming and has some snorkeling areas.
 Beach chairs and umbrellas are free and promote lounging on the shores.

-These are only some of the options.
-For more information about this specific topic, navigate to this article.
+These examples are merely a few of the places worth checking out To read a more detailed discussion of this specific topic, navigate to this guide.

-A landmark that often intrigues visitors is Caribbean Museum Center for the Arts.
+An interesting landmark worth visiting is Caribbean Museum Center for the Arts.
 It is located in the heart of Frederiksted.
 Set in a historic building on the Frederiksted waterfront, the Caribbean Museum Center for the Arts (CMCArts) is not only a museum, but a cultural center at which local residents can enjoy arts and culture.
-Art classes are filled regularly, guest lecturers stop by for Q&As, and many performances occur on CMCArts grounds.
+Art classes are filled regularly, guest lecturers stop by for Q&As;, and many performances occur on CMCArts grounds.

-Another interesting landmark worth visiting is Fort Frederik.
-It is found within the heart of Frederiksted.
+Another common landmark for vacationers is Fort Frederik.
+It is located in the heart of Frederiksted.
 Built in the 1700's by the Colonial Danish Government, Fort Frederik originally stood to defend the western coast against invasion from other European powers.
 Rather than wars and sieges, Fort Frederik is today remembered as the site of the Emancipation Revolt in 1848 and the Labor Riot in 1878, both which paved the way for free and fair labor laws on St. Croix.

-Do you want to spend part of your vacation out in the fresh air?
-You might be happy to find out that the area has a pair of nature preserves nearby.
+Do you hope to enjoy more of your vacation outdoors?
+You may be happy to learn the area has a couple of nature preserves nearby.